ventus-ag/documentation/content/getting-started/organizations.md

 **Actions** icon opens the next list of available management actions (are active only if User Role is an *Owner* or *Administartor* in the selected Organization):
 - *Edit* - this option is using to change the name of the selected Organization.
 - *Delete* - this option is using to delete the Organization.
+- *Leave* - this option is open for Organization Administartors or Members and can be used to leave the Organization.

 As you see, in the Organizations User can have next Roles:
 - **Owner** - this role is assigned to a User, who created this Organization (this User will also be considered the *Administrator* of this Organization) and opens access to all resources of the Organization including the management of Groups, Projects and their all Users;